Apply a document understanding model in Microsoft SharePoint Syntex

 Select Add to apply the model to the library.

-In the Active models pane, you can see the models that are applied to the document library.
-Select a model to see more details about it, such as a description of the model, who published the model, and if the model applies a retention label to the files it classifies.
+Select View model details to see information about a model, such as a description of the model, who published the model, and if the model applies retention or sensitivity labels to the files it classifies.